touseeftariqkhan/basic-projects/README.md

 - Supports addition, subtraction, multiplication, and division
 - Handles division by zero errors

-## To-Do List (In Progress)
+## To-Do List
-A basic task management application to organize daily tasks.
+A simple command-line to-do list application built using Python.

+- Add, view, and delete tasks
+- Runs in terminal